pygfx/wgpu-py/docs/wgpu.rst

 The classes in this API all have a name staring with "GPU", this helps discern them from flags and enums.
-These classes are never instantiated directly; new objects are returned by certain methods.
+These classes are never instantiated directly; new objects are returned by special methods (mostly from the device).

 Most methods in this API have no positional arguments; each argument must be referenced by name.
 Some argument values must be a :doc:`dict <wgpu_structs>`, these